juanclopgar97/python_sharp/README.md

 1. **Simple events** (Normally implemented as *property changed* events):
   These events only "notify" that something relevant happens, they do not provide extra information about the event like: How, When, Why etc.

-  Name connvention for this events is VERB + 'ed' (past simple):
+  Name connvention for this events is: [optional subject or adjetive] +  VERB + 'ed' (past simple).

+  Examples:

-  - NameChanged (this is an example of property change implementation in this case for Name property)
+  - name_changed (this is an example of property change implementation in this case for *name* property)
-  - LocationChanged (this is an example of property change implementation in this case for Location property)
+  - location_changed (this is an example of property change implementation in this case for *location* property)
-  - Moved
+  - moved
-  - Executed
+  - executed

 2. **Events with arguments**:
   This events are like *simple events* but they are capable of provide extra information about the event like: How, When, Why etc, to the subscribers through a parameter.
 They follow the same name convention as *simple events*.